Dekr0/dekr0.dev/README.md

 ## Introduction

 - This is repository that contains the source code of my personal website.
-- The current state of my personal website is under re-design and re-implementation.
 - The UI design is almost identical to the apperance of my day-to-day used terminal, neovim, and glow (a TUI based markdown viewer).
 Checkout my dotfile if you're interested in it.
-- Currently, this website is lacking the ability of keeping track of live viewer in the guestbook page or booking an appointment for meeting like the old version of this website.
-    - They will come back in the future once I get some spare time to port the code from the [old branch](https://github.com/Dekr0/dekr0.dev/tree/main/src/pages/api/auth/oauth) away from my AWS EC2 (running NGINX that proxies both PostgreSQL and [golang backend](https://github.com/dekwo-dev/messenger) for the guestbook) to Linode nanonode server (same setup but swap out PostgreSQL with SQLite for simplicity and convenience sake). ones.
-- The website comes with two version static and interactive.
-Visitors can switch from one to another.
+- The current main focus of my personal website is on the static version and personal blogging.
+- The interactive version of this site that is used to be in the old branch is disabled since it's in a rather broken state.
+I plan to rework them but currently I have other things that are high in the priority list.

 ### Static Version

 - This version is intended for visitors that
     - want minimial amount or zero JavaScript and other non-essential payloads requested every time they visit this website,
     - minimal amount or zero visual (eye candy) effects,
     - solely focus on reading contents (articles, blog posting, ...).

-### Interactive Version

-- This version attempts the basic behaviors of a shell.
-Visitors can still access different contents in the website but they need to type in specific commands beforehand.